Peter Tatchell: Campaigns in Australia

 Tatchell's political activity began at Mount Waverley Secondary College, where in 1967 he launched campaigns in support of Australia's Aboriginal people.
 Tatchell was elected secretary of the school's Student Representative Council.
 In his final year in 1968, as school captain, he took the lead in setting up a scholarship scheme for Aboriginal people and led a campaign for Aboriginal land rights.
 These activities led the headmaster to claim he had been manipulated by communists.

-Prompted by the impending hanging of Ronald Ryan in 1967, Tatchell went round his local area painting slogans against the hanging, a fact he did not reveal until nearly 30 years later.
-Ryan was accused of killing a prison warder while escaping from Pentridge Prison in Coburg, Victoria.
-Tatchell claimed, unsuccessfully, that the trajectory of the bullet through the warder's body probably made it impossible that Ryan could have fired the fatal shot.
+Prompted by the impending hanging of Ronald Ryan in 1967, a 15-year old Tatchell protested against the use of the death sentence, writing to the press and spraying graffiti to raise awareness of the issue.
+Ryan was convicted of killing a prison warder while escaping from Pentridge Prison in Coburg, Victoria.
+Tatchell wrote that the trajectory of the bullet through the warder's body made it unlikely that Ryan could have fired the fatal shot, casting doubt on the conviction.
+His protests were unsuccessful.

 In 1968, Tatchell began campaigning against the American and Australian involvement in the Vietnam War, in his view a war of aggression in support of a "brutal and corrupt dictatorship" responsible for torture and executions.
 The Victoria state government and Melbourne city council attempted to suppress the anti-Vietnam War campaign by banning street leafleting and taking police action against anti-war demonstrations.

 In 2004, he proposed the renaming of Australian capital cities with their Aboriginal place names.